13. International Schools in France

 These distinctions regularly cause confusion for both foreign residents and French nationals alike.

-Technically, only establishments under 2-3 above plus specifically the international lycées in section 4 should be called international schools but an explanation of the other types of schooling is included here for completeness and disambiguation.
+Technically, only establishments under 2-3 above plus specifically the international lycées in section 4 should be called international schools but an explanation of the other types of schooling is included here for completeness and clarity.

-The schools offer different types of qualifications.
+The schools offer different types of qualifications, and care is needed in distinguishing between them.

 i.
 Option International Baccalaureate (OIB)